 Have you seen an abundance of worms in your garden?
-If so, look to see if they resemble the worm in the photo.
+Look to see if they resemble the worm in the photo.
 The clitellum or collar goes all the way around the body and is smooth.
 The worms are very active and have a sheen to them.
 Look for worm castings around your garden.

 The jumping worms alter the structure and chemistry of the soil dramatically, leaving a distinctive grainy soil full of worm castings, and they can damage lawns, landscapes and even the forest understory habitat.
 People unknowingly spread these worm by using them for bait or transport their egg cocoons on shoes and wheels, in mulch, or via transplanted plants.